D4cry0/D4cry0/README.md

 - 2013 - Computer engineering ( concluded in 2016 )

-- 2014 - Because of emotional and familiar problems i was unable to perform my profession and to attend all my troubles i had the only choice to start an e-commerce business  ( [www.elreino.mx](http://www.elreino.mx) ) there i work as system developer and administrator
+- 2014 - Because of emotional and familiar problems i was unable to perform my profession and to attend all my troubles i had the only choice to start an ecommerce business  ( [www.elreino.mx](http://www.elreino.mx) ) there i work as system developer and administrator

 - 2022 - Here i am, ready to finally become a Full Stack Developer y Embeded Systems Developer 🔥